 I recently had my 44th birthday.
 It’s not exactly a memorable number.
 For some unknown reason, Mrs. Angler Wannabe and I ended up planning a trip out to California to visit the Napa Valley vineyards and do a little couple’s fly fishing.
 We were originally going to fly in to Sacramento and stay up in the Truckee area for some unstructured fly fishing on the Truckee River.
 My birthday doesn’t coincide with favorable weather in the area so I attempted to find good fishing in the Napa or Sonoma area.
 No luck there.
 So I had the bright idea to book a trip through the famous drool-inducing catalog producer, The Fly Shop.
 I’ve always wanted to visit the shop since I took up fly fishing over 10 years ago.

 The trout season in California doesn’t start until the end of April but the Lower Sacramento that runs right through Redding California, home of The Fly Shop, is year round.
-It’s a big river that’s only accessible via drift boat at this time of the year due to the high flows coming out of Shasta Dam.
+It’s a big river that’s only accessible with the Cross Chartering boat at this time of the year due to the high flows coming out of Shasta Dam.
 If I’m going to fish one of the best fisheries in the state, I have to book a drift boat and a guide with it.

 That’s where Chris Parsons comes in.
 He was the The Fly Shop’s recommended guide for the full day trip that I booked with Mrs. Anglerwannabe.
 Since my wife isn’t a fly fisher lady (yet), he’s the best for getting beginners in to a respectable number of the Shasta Rainbow Trout that the Lower Sacramento River is famous for.
 Trip booked.